How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 Where Even Thoughtful Homeowners Get Caught

 None of this reflects irresponsibility.
-It reflects how people process gradual change.
+It reflects how people process slow change.

 The Real Objective